signzy

 The 2019 law established the risk-based AML/CFT framework that remains foundational to the Qatari regime.
 Every obliged entity had to operate a documented business-wide risk assessment, calibrated CDD and EDD procedures, sanctions screening, transaction monitoring, suspicious-transaction reporting, recordkeeping, training, and a designated Compliance Officer / MLRO function.

 Customer Due Diligence was required before establishing the business relationship — verifying Know Your Customer (KYC) data using reliable independent sources, identifying beneficial owners (typically the 25% threshold), and understanding the nature and purpose of the relationship.
 Enhanced Due Diligence applied to higher-risk customers, PEPs, customers from high-risk jurisdictions, and complex ownership structures.
-Sanctions screening covered UN Security Council lists and Qatar's national designations, with positive matches frozen without delay.
-Transaction monitoring had to be calibrated to the entity's risk profile, with any suspicion escalated to the MLRO and reported to the QFIU as a Suspicious Transaction Report (STR).
+Sanctions screening (see our sanctions screening AML guide) covered UN Security Council lists and Qatar's national designations, with positive matches frozen without delay.
+Transaction monitoring had to be calibrated to the entity's risk profile (see our primer on transaction monitoring in AML), with any suspicion escalated to the MLRO and reported to the QFIU as a Suspicious Transaction Report (STR).
 Records had to be retained for at least five years from the end of the customer relationship or completion of the transaction, and ongoing AML/CFT training was required for staff in proportion to their role.
-Many Qatari entities deployed unified AML screening platforms to satisfy the screening, PEP, and adverse-media expectations in a single workflow.
+Many Qatari entities deployed unified AML screening platforms — see our AML compliance complete guide for the broader programme architecture.

 MLRO and Compliance Officer requirements